Why Choose A Board Certified Plastic Surgeon

 Medications are administered for your comfort during the surgical procedure.
 The choices include intravenous sedation or general anesthesia.
 Your doctor will recommend the best choice for you.

 Rhinoplasty is performed either using a closed procedure, where incisions are hidden inside the nose, or an open procedure, where an incision is made across the columella, the narrow strip of tissue that separates the nostrils.

 Through these incisions, the skin that covers the nasal bones and cartilages is gently raised, allowing access to reshape the structure of the nose.

 An overly large nose may be reduced by removing bone or cartilage.
 Sometimes surgery of the nose may require the addition of cartilage grafts.

 Most commonly, cartilage from the septum, the partition in the middle of the nose, is used for this purpose.
 Occasionally cartilage from the ear or rarely a section of rib cartilage can be used.

 If the septum is deviated, it can be straightened and the projections inside the nose reduced to improve breathing.

 Once the underlying structure of the nose is sculpted to the desired shape, nasal skin and tissue is redraped and incisions are closed.

 Additional incisions may be placed in the natural creases of the nostrils to alter their size.

-For a few days splints and gauze packing will likely support the nose as it begins to heal.
+For a few days, splints and gauze packing may support the nose as it begins to heal.
 Get more information about rhinoplasty results.